AlexB52/portfolio/source/blog/2021-01-14-testing-model-concerns.html.md

 ### What about testing the scopes?

 The article is quite long already the same priciples would apply to test scopes.
-If you're interested in a fully working spec suite, here is a GIST.
+If you're interested in a fully working spec suite, here is the [Gist: Testing ActiveRecord Concerns](https://gist.github.com/AlexB52/0e186b6bd5220d42351f5cffe47439e7).

 ### Tests are fast